ivanp1994/telompy/README.md

 assembling a complete map of an organism from the patterns of said marking.

 First off, we actually cannot determine *absolute* telomere length.
 Telomeres are repetitive sequences, and specific motifs recognized by BNGO enzymes cannot mark a telomere.
-What we can do, is determine the end point after (for the right end of  thechromosome) or before (for the left end of the chromosome) the last or the first label on the reference.
+What we can do, is determine the end point after (for the right end of the chromosome) or before (for the left end of the chromosome) the last or the first label on the reference.
 Visualized below:

 ![drawing-1](https://github.com/ivanp1994/telompy/assets/84333373/d1ae2dd4-6230-495f-a136-78d67b475a66)